hashicorp/consul/website/source/docs/agent/services.html.md

 supported "Managed" proxies which are specified with the `connect.proxy` field.
 [Managed Proxies are deprecated](/docs/connect/proxies/managed-deprecated.html) and the `connect.proxy` field will be removed in a future major release.

-### Checks

-A service can have an associated health check.
-This is a powerful feature as it allows a web balancer to gracefully remove failing nodes, a database to replace a failed secondary, etc. The health check is strongly integrated in the DNS interface as well.
-If a service is failing its health check or a node has any failing system-level check, the DNS interface will omit that node from any service query.

-There are several check types that have differing required options as [documented here](/docs/agent/checks.html).
-The check name is automatically generated as `service:<service-id>`.
-If there are multiple service checks registered, the ID will be generated as `service:<service-id>:<num>` where `<num>` is an incrementing number starting from `1`.

--> **Note:** There is more information about [checks here](/docs/agent/checks.html).

 ### DNS SRV Weights